Understanding Ketamine Addiction: Definitions, Symptoms, Causes, Effects, Treatment, And Prevention Strategies

 Symptoms of ketamine addiction include a strong desire to use the drug, increased tolerance and withdrawal symptoms when not using, behavioral changes, impaired motor functions, confusion, and amnesia.

-The causes of ketamine addiction can be linked to both genetic, psychological, and environmental factors.
+The causes of ketamine addiction are linked to both genetic, psychological, and environmental factors.
+These factors make the risk of ketamine addiction higher.

-Treatment for ketamine addiction involves a combination of medical treatments and psychological interventions.
+Treatment for ketamine addiction involves a combination of medical treatments and psychological interventions like detox, MAT, behavioral therapy and support groups.

 Preventing ketamine addiction starts with education about its risks and effects.
 Limiting access to the drug, engaging in healthy social activities, and having a solid support network.